-1. Visit Child-friendly Swimming Spots
+1. Visit Child-Friendly Swimming Spots

 Niue is not your typical beach holiday destination.
 It is the largest raised coral atoll in the world with a rocky landscape lined with corals, caves and reefs.
-With that in mind, there are swimming spots in Niue that are much safer for kids than others, especially on the west coast that are determined by the tide.
+With that in mind, there are swimming spots in Niue that are much safer for kids than others, especially on the west coast where swimming spots are determined by the tide.
 Luckily, you won’t have to do too much research on the subject, as we’ve listed the 8 Best Sea Tracks & Places to Swim in Niue for Kids for you.

 2. Niue is Not Your Kids’ Club Package Deal Holiday

-3. Plan Your Family-friendly Activities
+3. Plan Your Family-Friendly Activities

 Speaking of spending time together, you’re going to want to choose activities that the whole family can enjoy!
 Snorkelling in Niue’s crystal clear waters is a must, while meeting one of the islands’ resident coconut crabs (uga) is always a highlight for children.
 Check out some of our recommendations for the 10 Things To Do in Niue with Kids.